wilsaj/everything-is-osm/README.md

 ### Choose your extracts

-The [metro extracts](https://mapzen.com/metro-extracts/) are focused on major metropolitan areas, and the [geofabrik extracts](http://download.geofabrik.de/) contain data that span countries and international regions.
-Larger volumes of data will take longer and may require more virtual machine memory to successfully import; see the section on [customizing](#customizing) for instructions on how to increase the amount of RAM.
+Decide what part of the world you want to import data for.
+The [metro extracts](https://mapzen.com/metro-extracts/) cover major metropolitan areas, and the [geofabrik extracts](http://download.geofabrik.de/) cover countries and international regions.

+**Note**: Larger volumes of data will take more time and might require more virtual machine memory to successfully import; see the section on [customizing](#customizing) for instructions on how to increase the amount of RAM if that's happening to you.
+Also, extremely large amounts of data (larger than a few GB) are not currently supported.

 Edit `variables.yml` so it contains the extracts that you want to include.
 For